napari/docs/docs/developers/maintenance.md

 ![screenshot of the token creation form](../images/token_permission_selection.png)

-5. Click the Generate token button
+5. Click the _Generate token_ button
 6. Copy token
 7. Go to the napari repository settings
-8. Expand the Secrets and variables section and select Actions
+8. Expand the _Secrets and variables_ section and select _Actions_
-9. Click the edit button for the GHA_TOKEN secret
+9. Click the edit button for the `GHA_TOKEN` secret

 ![screenshot of the token creation form](../images/secrets_section.png)

 10. Paste a new token to the value field

-To validate if the token is working, you can run the " Upgrade test constraints" workflow manually.
+To validate if the token is working, you can run the "Upgrade test constraints" workflow manually.
 Ensure that there will be some packages to update.